sheilasaia/paper-d18o-phosphate-riparian/README.md

 **Links to other publicly accessible locations of the data**<br>

-This dataset and associated R code are available at https://github.com/sheilasaia/paper-d18o-phosphate-riparian.
+This dataset and associated R code are available at https://github.com/sheilasaia/paper-d18o-phosphate-riparian and Zenodo (https://zenodo.org/record/5920851#.Yfb04mBOlYs).
 The associated publication is available via Vadose Zone Journal (LINK_HERE).

 **Links/relationships to ancillary data**<br>